 Earlier customers would go to restaurants to get personalized services by waiters/servers/hosts.
 Manual labour prevailed everywhere, from quick delivery to fine dining, from small to big setups, right from taking orders, preparing food, to serving at the table.
 That’s why a couple of years ago, the thought of using restaurant technology in seemed preposterous.
 But, this is not the case anymore.
-The personal service is still there, but restaurant owners are now using restaurant technology to simplify operations, provide more seamless services, offer in-restaurant benefits, free Wi-Fi, and create a digital presence to increase customers’ reach.
+The personal service is still there, but restaurant owners are now using restaurant technology to automate operations, provide more seamless services, offer in-restaurant benefits, free Wi-Fi, and create a digital presence to increase customers’ reach.

 How Restaurant Technology Helps Attract Customers

 Tech-savvy restaurants attract more customers.
 Here, we have compiled 9 ways restaurants should use restaurants technology to attract more customers and amplify their business.

 1. Online Presence

 Nowadays, customers search for restaurants online, check out ratings and read reviews to choose or book tables before visiting them.
 This is why having a strong online presence is a must for any establishment and it is equally important to monitor your digital footprint.
 3 popular ways to establish and boost the digital presence of your restaurant include –

 (i) Restaurant Website